nasa/TrickHLA/sims/IMSim/SIM_Ball/README.md

 make
 ```

-In the SIM_Ball_HLA directory, type **trick-CP** to build the simulation executable.
+In the SIM_Ball directory, type **trick-CP** to build the simulation executable.
 When it's complete, you should see:

 ```
 Trick Build Process Complete